rht-labs-events/summit-lab-2018-doc/scenario1/README.md

 error: build error: Failed to push image: received unexpected HTTP status: 500 Internal Server Error
 ```

 The builds should fail.
-Continue to check some of the other builds for additional failures as those builds are being executed periodically (part of the lab noise making).
+Continue to check some of the other builds for additional failures as those builds are being executed periodically (part of this scenario's noise making).

 If no failed builds can be found, check the build that was just launched automatically: